 Other key lawyers:

-- Assisting Electrabel during criminal proceedings, which were initiated in the context of sabotage of a nuclear power plant in 2014.
+- Assisted Electrabel during criminal proceedings, which were initiated in the context of sabotage of a nuclear power plant in 2014.

-- Assisting Electrabel in a claim against a distribution system operator which failed to fulfil its legal obligations due to a problem that occurred during the migration of the IT system.
+- Successfully assisted Electrabel in a claim against a distribution system operator which failed to fulfil its legal obligations due to a problem that occurred during the migration of the IT system.

-- Assisting the Brussels region in the transposition of European directives following the Clean Energy Package and on the modification of regulations relating to the energy market organisations.
+- Successfully assisted the Brussels Capital Region in the transposition of the European directives of the Clean Energy Package and on the modification of the Brussels regulation relating to the organisation of the energy markets.